-(1) Value Pack provides a multi-network plan of premium services (4,500 yen per month) with the Apple MacBook Pro (2019) (16 inch, 512 GB) for a one-time deposit of 40,000 yen paid at the store, followed by a monthly fee of 9,500 yen.
+- (1) Value Pack provides a multi-network plan of premium services (4,500 yen per month) with the Apple MacBook Pro (2019) (16 inch, 512 GB) for a one-time deposit of 40,000 yen paid at the store, followed by a monthly fee of 9,500 yen.
 On the iPhone, it is possible to share images and data via MacBook.
-MacBook Pro's data allows a smooth transition from iPhone 7 to iPhone 11.

-(2) The Company has launched the "Membership Solution Hardware Plan" available for both existing members and new customers.
-This Plan allows users to use devices such as iPhone 11 in addition to a series of premium services.
-For example, by combining the multi-network plan with iPhone 11 (64 GB), the user can use network services for a monthly fee of 3,250 yen (under a four-year plan; not including the network communication fee) after paying 15,000 yen for the phone when purchasing the product.
-Since usability will be improved by connecting the iPhone and MacBook, the Company will promote the sale in such combination.

-(3) When members subscribe to the Company's premium services, they can use an iPad Pro (11 inch, 128 GB) for a monthly fee of 2,500 yen (3-year plan), after paying a one-time fee of 15,000 yen for the device itself to enter into a contract.
+MacBook Pro's data allows a smooth transition to iPhone 12. - (2) The Company has launched the "Membership Solution Hardware Plan" available for both existing members and new customers.
+This Plan allows users to use devices such as iPhone 12 in addition to a series of premium services.
+For example, by combining the multi-network plan with iPhone 12 (64 GB), the user can use network services for a monthly fee of 3,000 yen (under a four-year plan; not including the network communication fee) after paying 5,000 yen for the phone when purchasing the product.
+Since usability will be improved by connecting the iPhone and MacBook, the Company will promote the sale in such combination. - (3) When members subscribe to the Company's premium services, they can use an iPad Pro (11 inch, 128 GB) for a monthly fee of 2,250 yen (4-year plan), after paying a one-time fee of 15,000 yen for the device itself to enter into a contract.
 Similar services are currently available.